cs1302uga/cs1302-tutorials/recursion.md

 | return 1 * 1 = 1 |
 |------------------|
 ```
-After all of our recursive calls complete, the value 6 is what is ultimately returned to the main method.
+After all of our recursive calls are complete, the value 6 is what is ultimately returned to the main method.

 Congratulations!
 You now have a basic understanding of recursion!